-9.1 Policy on Good Corporate Governance
+Policy on Good Corporate Governance

 The Board of Directors is aware of the importance of good corporate governance to increase transparency, competitiveness and confidence to the shareholders, the investors and the involved parties.
 So, it has prescribed in written format the policy on Good Corporate Governance and also revised and updated the policy on Good Corporate Governance and business ethics handbook that are suitable for the business environments and more international, by stipulating that the revision of Good Corporate Governance policy shall be made once a year.

-In 2015, the Audit Committee and the Board of Directors has reviewed the Corporate Governance Policy that has been revised in the 13 rd Edition since 2001.
+In 2015, the Audit Committee and the Board of Directors has reviewed the policy of Corporate Good Governance that has been revised in the 13rd Edition since 2001.